Saysutshun (Newcastle Island Marine) Park: Nanaimo Ownership and selling to the Provincial Government

-These conditions were agreed upon on October 30, 1959.
-The park would be sold to the government for $1 plus the mortgage on April 1, 1960.
+These conditions were agreed upon on 30 October 1959.
+The park would be sold to the government for $1 plus the mortgage on 1 April 1960.

 Development began that year to make Newcastle Island into a class A provincial park.
 Earle C. Westwood, Minister of Recreation and Conservation, said that Newcastle Island would be the "gem of Vancouver Island" and the "Stanley Park of Vancouver Island".
 Although the government did try to fulfill all their agreements, correspondence between the Minister of Recreation and Conservation and Nanaimo Alderman R. A. Brookbank show that the master plan, outlined in both points 4 and 5, had not been created.
 Later, after the park had been assigned to the Department of Lands, Parks and Housing rather than the Ministry of Recreation and Conservation, Brookbank continued to send letters of inquiry about the master place to the Deputy Minister Chris Grey.
 He responded that the plan would take a year to develop, but that had been the answer 20 years before.
 It is unknown whether a master plan was ever devised by the BC government.

-In May 1983, the City of Nanaimo Ad Hoc Committee made their own plan.
+In May 1983, the city of Nanaimo Ad Hoc Committee made their own plan.
 Their goals were "to provide the people of BC and particularly the Nanaimo area, a range of year-round recreation, historic, and natural history opportunities" and "to protect and develop the ability of the natural and cultural resources of the park to provide such opportunities in perpetuity."
 Many of this committee's ideas and suggestions were carried out, but some were not.
 There has never been sport fishing on Mallard Lake and there has never been a designated volleyball area.
 The committee also addressed the issue of the bridge.
 They felt that a bridge would not meet the park's objectives and would generally be a bad idea.

+The park has been co-managed through a tri-partite agreement between BC Parks, the city of Nanaimo, and Snuneymuxw First Nation since 2003.

-In 2021, the parks was renamed as Saysutshun (Newcastle Island Marine) Park to acknowledge its first inhabitants, the Snuneymuxw people.
+In 2021, the park was renamed as Saysutshun (Newcastle Island Marine) Park to acknowledge its first inhabitants, the Snuneymuxw people.

 Current uses

 Currently, no one except park authorities live on Newcastle Island.
 The original First Nations peoples who inhabited the island left in 1849 when the Hudson's Bay Company started opening up coal mines.
-The park has become an extremely popular tourist spot that now caters to hikers, campers, bird watchers, and kayakers alike.
+The park has become an extremely popular tourist spot that now caters to hikers, campers, bird watchers, cyclists, and kayakers alike.

-Walk in campsites are available on a first-come, first-served basis.
+Walk-in campsites are available on a first-come, first-served basis.
 Mooring buoys are available (no reservations), but many boating visitors simply anchor in the area between Newcastle Island and Protection Island.
 An exceptionally lucky visitor might find space at the dock to tie up.
 A fee is charged for camping, mooring to a buoy, and overnight use of the dock.